 Knowledge loss is one of the scariest because we have no control.
 We see that in the legislative responses such as GDPR (General Data Protection Regulation) in Europe, and the amendments made in the Australian Privacy Act in February 2018 that there is a consensus that the treatment of Personal Information has been poor in recent times.

 Data and information are extremely powerful.
-More than ever, we are using data to drive decision making.
+More than ever, we are using data to drive decision-making.
 Knowledge is power, after all.
 Knowledge in the wrong hands is extremely powerful for cybercriminals, allowing a higher percentage of exploitation for gain.

 Technology is moving at such a fast pace, those that lag in the evolution of how we use technology are most exposed.
 What worked three years ago is no longer good enough.
-Ransomware, phishing, and targeted attacks are a business for some and they are extremely well versed in social engineering and convincing those less tech-inclined individuals to hand over data.
+Ransomware, phishing, and targeted attacks are a business for some and they are extremely well-versed in social engineering and convincing those less tech-inclined individuals to hand over data.

 The Modern Workplace demands a higher level of security than ever before.
 Security needs to be inherent in any solution that is implemented to prevent knowledge loss.
-The trouble is, the cost of keeping the lights on is rising everywhere – cost of living, wages, petrol, and technology just to name a few.
+The trouble is, the cost of keeping the lights on is rising everywhere – the cost of living, wages, petrol, and technology just to name a few.
 How do you continue to ensure your data is secure?

 Nonprofit organisations need to always run lean, their operational costs need to be efficient and streamlined so they can spend as much of their budget on delivering the services that further the cause or passion – what delivers the greatest impact.